catdarick/WellBot/README.md

 ```

 ## Usage
-Copy  VK/Telegram token in config file at `/home/<user>/configs/bot.cfg`.
+Set VK/Telegram token in config file at `/home/<user>/configs/bot.cfg`.
-For VK group id is required too.
+For VK group ID is required too.

 From project directory:
 ```sh